 - Initiate the side-slide by bending your leading arm and pressing your leading elbow down in to the wind; this will create a “pull” type feel against the airflow

-- Your trailing arm will need to be slightly extended and raised to “release” the airflow to help cause the drive
+- Your trailing arm will need to be slightly extended and raised to “release” the airflow to initiate the movement

 - As you lower your leading leg, you will also need to angle that leg, sliding your leading foot outward, which will expose your inner thigh of that leading leg to the wind.
 This “rudder” effect will create drive for your lower body

-- Ensure to keep your spine straight throughout the slide avoiding leaning in to the wind
+- Keep your spine straight throughout the slide, avoid leaning in to the wind

-- Maintain balanced upper and lower body inputs at all times to ensure a straight slide that doesn’t turn
+- Maintain balanced upper and lower body inputs at all times to ensure a straight slide that does not turn

-- To stop the side-slide, you will need to initiate a slide in the opposite direction to create the braking action you need
+- To stop the side slide, you will need to initiate a slide in the opposite direction to create a braking action